Aryansansi/pdf-translator/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ---

-This readme provides a clear overview of your application's features, prerequisites, usage instructions, and how to contribute to the project.**